jlkim/starter-academic/content/teaching/_index.md

   image: ""
 ---

 Below are some courses that I've TAed for both as a graduate student and an undergraduate student at the University of Waterloo.
 I'm also a private tutor in a variety of topics in physics and math.
-Feel free to email me with any questions or if you're interested to find out more!

 ## Graduate Teaching Assistant

 Note: Courses marked with a * indicate courses I was the main/only TA.

+### Spring 2021

+- MATH 674: Special Relativity for Teachers

 ### Winter 2021